raulmorenogaldon/Scife/README.md

     * Users: Provides a user system and their permissions.
     * Utils: Provides general utilities for the other modules like SSH connections or UUID generation.
     * **Routes**: In this folder the HTTP API is defined.
-* Minions: Acts as independent services that offers a uniform interface for the scheduler.
+* Minions: Act as independent services that offers a uniform interface for the scheduler.